Lake Highland Preparatory School: History

+James McIntyre succeeded Harms as president in 2022.

+As of the 2023–24 school year, the school reported a total student body of 2008 students.

 Athletics

 LHPS athletic teams are called the Highlanders.
 Former head football coach Frank Prendergast serves as the school's athletic director.
 In 2012, 27 of the school's 200 graduating seniors signed to play for college teams.
 The Highlanders compete in various districts of the Florida High School Athletic Association: mostly 1A, but the football team competes in 2B and the basketball, baseball, softball, and soccer teams in 3A.

 Most athletics facilities are located on campus.
 Football and soccer teams play on Holloway Field at CNL Stadium (often shortened to "CNL Stadium" or "the Field"), while the basketball and volleyball teams compete inside the Weng Family Gymnasium (commonly referred to as "the Gym").
 The baseball team plays across from Lake Highland in the O'Meara sports complex.

 Historically, Trinity Preparatory School has been Lake Highland's primary athletic rival, mirroring their academic rivalry.
 In 2023, Lake Highland moved out of Trinity's division, thus ending the annual football rivalry.
 Lake Highland and Trinity still participate in the same division in most other sports.
 Bishop Moore High School has supplanted Trinity as LHP's annual football rival.

 Former major league baseball pitcher Frank Viola spent 10 years coaching at Lake Highland, six of them as head baseball coach.

 Lake Highland Prep has 28 state championships across 11 sports.
-The boys wrestling team, which won in 2012, 2013, 2015, 2016, 2017, 2018, and 2019, holds the state tournament point-scoring records and also won the first and second team dual state championships in 2018 and 2019.
-Other state championships have been won in girls volleyball (2004, 2005, 2006, 2007, and 2008), girls basketball (1998, 2015, and 2016), girls softball (2002 and 2003), boys basketball (2013 and 2014), Boys Soccer (2019) girls soccer (2006), boys lacrosse (2011, 2013, 2014, and 2015), girls lacrosse (2019), girls swim (2004), and girls golf (2001).
-The girls 200 medley relay and girls 400 free relay teams were state champions in 2017.
-Lake Highland Prep also holds 15 Orlando Sentinel Varsity Cup “Super Six” awards from 2002 to 2016.
+The boys wrestling team, which won in 2012, 2013, 2015, 2016, 2017, 2018, and 2019, holds the state tournament point-scoring records.
+Other state championships have been won in girls volleyball (2004, 2005, 2006, 2007, and 2008), girls basketball (1998, 2015, and 2016), girls softball (2002 and 2003), boys basketball (2013 and 2014), boys soccer (2019), girls soccer (2006), boys lacrosse (2011, 2013, 2014, and 2015), girls lacrosse (2019), girls swim (2004), and girls golf (2001).

 The Archery program has won ten state championships in the Olympic Archery in Schools program and has advanced to state and national competitions through the USAA and NFAA programs, according to the school.

 In May 2020, the school's wrestling program left the FHSAA in order to compete as an independent and with a national schedule starting with the 2020–2021 academic year.
 Lake Highland competed at tournaments in Ohio, Delaware, California, and Illinois during the 2019–2020 season.
 State guidelines only allow one meet per season outside Florida and neighboring states Georgia and Alabama.
 The move means the school will no longer compete for state titles, but instead compete at the National Prep Championships.